 Our products and services involve the storage and transmission of customers' and consumers' confidential information, which may include sensitive individually identifiable information that is subject to stringent legal, regulatory, or contractual obligations.
 Because of the sensitivity of this information, our privacy and security measures related to our products and service offerings, including the security features of our software, are very important.
 Although we have privacy and security measures in place designed to protect customers' and consumers' data and our systems, techniques used to obtain unauthorized access or to sabotage systems and data change frequently and often are not recognized until launched against a target.
 It is also possible that, due to the surreptitious nature of certain data breaches and other incidents, they may remain undetected for an extended period, which may exacerbate harm to the company.
 We cannot ensure that our measures will not be breached or otherwise fail to protect confidential information or prevent disruption of our products and services, including as a result of inadvertent disclosures through technological or human error (including associates or service provider error), malfeasance, hacking, ransomware, social engineering (including phishing schemes), computer viruses, malware, or otherwise.
-Unauthorized individuals may acquire or obtain unauthorized access to our customers' or consumers' confidential information four products and services, and other incidents could result in serious harm to our reputation, our business could suffer, and we could incur serious liability and other expenses related to litigation (including damages associated with breach-of-contract claims and consumer litigation), penalties for violation of applicable laws or regulations, costly litigation or government investigations, and remediation efforts to prevent future occurrences.
+Unauthorized individuals may acquire or obtain unauthorized access to our customers' or consumers' confidential information (including medical, financial or other personal information).
+Data breaches, failures of our privacy or security measures, inadvertent disclosures, disruptions of our products and services, and other incidents could result in serious harm to our reputation, our business could suffer, and we could incur serious liability and other expenses related to litigation (including damages associated with breach-of-contract claims and consumer litigation), penalties for violation of applicable laws or regulations, costly litigation or government investigations, and re